basshelal/Waqti/app/src/main/java/uk/whitecrescent/waqti/android/customview/Plan.md

 ## Current Plan

+As of 21-Dec-18 we have a very very very very basic working BoardView, it needs optimizations and we still are missing autoscrolling, but it's not too bad, we used option 2 which was the best option anyway

 So it seems using the ItemTouchHelper way works well only for a current RecyclerView but moving across multiple RecyclerViews may prove to be a problem using this method, so we may have to use the old school way of dragging [here](https://developer.android.com/guide/topics/ui/drag-drop).